TrendSpider vs TradingView

 TradingView advertises itself as being a platform, “Where the world charts, chats, and trades”, while TrendSpider touts its automated technical analysis capabilities.
 TradingView stands out among similar market trading tools by virtue of its social network that connects traders from around the world.

-Like TrendSpider, TradingView offers real time data and analysis of multiple financial markets, including stocks, bonds, futures, and cryptocurrencies.
+Like TrendSpider, TradingView offers real time data and analysis of multiple financial markets, including stocks, bonds, futures, and currencies.

 TradingView’s charting software, which has been available since 2011, offers ease of use and tools of technical analysis that makes it good enough that many brokerage firms are willing to pay to license it.
 The website boasts that it has more than one million users every month.